AMD Quark for PyTorch#

 5. (Optional) Export the quantized model to other formats for deployment#

-Exporting a model is only needed when users want to deploy models in another Deep Learning framework, such as ONNX, Hugging Face safetensors.
-To export a quantized model, users need to freeze the quantized model.
+Exporting a model is only needed when users want to deploy models in another Deep Learning framework, such as Hugging Face safetensors, ONNX, etc.

 Further reading#